Postgraduate research courses in Film Studies

 Whilst writing your thesis is the major aim of your three years, you will also gain a number of other skills during this period which are essential for entrance into the current job market:

 - participating in and running specifically designed workshops, symposia, and study days

 - organising an annual postgraduate research conference

 - editing and contributing to Frames Cinema Journal

 - teaching experience in tutorials and guest lectures for sub-honours courses

 - publishing scholarship (book reviews, articles, edited collections)

 - applying for grants.

-The Department offers a £300 annual travel fund (subject to annual budget confirmation) for conference travel and other related expenses.
-It also offers an annual £100 library books and DVDs.
+The Department offers an annual travel fund (subject to annual budget confirmation) for conference travel and other related expenses.
+It also offers an annual budget for library books and DVDs.